robinsonlabuzh/robinsonlabuzh.github.io/README.md

 ### Adding news item

+### Tips on image optimization

+When uploading images please mind their format and filesize, as unnecesarily big files will require longer loading times and thus will impact web performance.
+We recommend following the [good practices by Ryan Boudreaux](https://www.techrepublic.com/blog/web-designer/tips-for-optimizing-your-web-images/): in brief, small JPGs (less than 100 KB) are preferred for high end photographs.

+Images can be compressed using an image editor (i.e. Gimp) or in bulk (i.e. with [Imagemagick](https://www.imagemagick.org/script/index.php)).
+We provide a [thumbnail generator](https://github.com/robinsonlabuzh/robinsonlabuzh.github.io/blob/master/utils/bulk_thumbnail_generator.sh) based in Imagemagick for batch resizing.
+To run the thumbnail generator place your original image(s) at the folder encoded at `$INPUT_PATH` (the variable is set to the current directory `.` by default) and execute the bash script, which will generate an output folder (variable `$OUTPUT_PATH`, by default `$INPUT_PATH/thumbnail`) with the compressed images.

+Mind that compression is a trade off between file size and quality, so make sure you have a saved copy of the original image as a lossless version.
+To encourage a separation of originals and thumbnails the repository has a folder [img](https://github.com/robinsonlabuzh/robinsonlabuzh.github.io/tree/master/img) for the former and a subfolder [thumbnail](https://github.com/robinsonlabuzh/robinsonlabuzh.github.io/tree/master/img/thumbnail) for the latter.
+Note that `Rmd` and `html` files should point to the thumbnails, not to the originals.

 ## Template examples

 Previous examples of this website template:
 - [personal website](https://privefl.github.io/)
 - [R user group in Grenoble](https://r-in-grenoble.github.io/)